KonradSchieban/CatalogApp/README.md

 <b>4.2.
 Categories</b>
     Items in the catalog are grouped by different categories.
-    Categories can be sen on the left side on http://localhost:5000/ or http://localhost:5000/categories
+    Categories can be seen on the left side on http://localhost:5000/ or http://localhost:5000/catalog

 <b>4.3.
-Logout:</b>
-    Users log out at the URL https://blogks1.appspot.com/blog/logout.
-After logging out, the authentication cookie is cleared.
+Items</b>
+    Items of a specific category can be seen by clicking on a category.
+Each shown item offers a link to the description pae of the item.

 <b>4.4.
-Blog Page:</b>
-    Blog posts can be seen at https://blogks1.appspot.com/blog/ .
-Posts that the current user created can be edited or deleted with the buttons below the post.
-However, only other users can user the buttons to like/dislike the post.
-A post can only liked or disliked once.
-If the user disobeys this rule, an error message occurs.
-    Users can comment on posts that a other users created but they cannot comment on their own posts.
-Comments can be edited or deleted.
+New Item</b>
+    Users who are logged in find the button _New Item_ in the Navigation bar.
+    On the page that the user is directed after clicking on that button he can create a new item.
+    Since the URL link to each item contains the item name no special characters are permitted.

 <b>4.5.
-Create New Posts:</b>
-    Blog posts can be created at https://blogks1.appspot.com/blog/newPost.
-Every post needs a subject and a blog text.
-After creation of a new post, the user is redirected to a permalink, showing the new post.
+Edit/Delete:</b>
+    The user who created a specific item has the option to delete and edit an item by navigating to the description page of the item and clicking on _edit_ or _delete_.